-I live at the intersection of scientific disciplines, races, cultures, nationalities, and other identities.
+I live at the intersection of scientific disciplines, races, cultures, and nationalities.

-I grew up in Venezuela, a diverse country in many dimensions.
-My curiosity for the natural world led me to pursue a career as an evolutionary biologist, and to focus my research on understanding the mechanisms that underlie diversity in form, function, ecology, and number of species.
+Growing up in Venezuela, a diverse country in many dimensions, spurred my curiosity for the natural world.
+This led me to pursue a career as an evolutionary biologist and to focus my research on understanding the mechanisms that underlie diversity in form, function, ecology, and number of species.

 To understand the processes that lead to phenotypic and lineage diversification, I integrate studies of morphology, function, behavior, and ecology (= ecomorphology) within an evolutionary context.
 My work is largely focused on bats, because they are one of the most ecologically and morphologically diverse lineages of mammals and thus offer a natural experiment to investigate patterns and mechanisms of diversification.
 In my research, I apply comparative, integrative and interdisciplinary approaches, involving data collection in the field from free-ranging animals, along with modern lab techniques and quantitative tools.
 By doing this work in a broad evolutionary context, my research is able to test hypotheses about adaptation and drivers of diversification.